-What is What Is a Master Lease in Rentals?
-Meaning, Agreement, and How It Works?
+What is Master Lease in Rentals?

 A master lease in rentals is a contract where one party (the master tenant) rents an entire property from the owner, then re-rents individual units or the full space to sub-tenants, keeping the spread between what they collect and what they pay as profit.
-If you've ever searched what is a master lease in rentals this rent-arbitrage structure is the core answer: one lease, one liability, multiple income streams.

-Master leases in real estate appear across property types, from single-family homes used for short-term rentals to multi-unit apartment buildings and commercial spaces.
 For STR operators, master lease real estate deals typically mean signing a 12-month lease on a property at, say, $2,800/month, then listing it on Airbnb at $150/night.

 At 70% occupancy, that's roughly $3,150/month in gross revenue, before cleaning fees, supplies, and platform commissions.
-Understanding what is a master lease in rentals is especially important here, because the structure looks simple on paper but carries real financial exposure.

 Why Master Lease Matters for Your STR Bottom Line